Kong/docs.konghq.com/app/konnect/configure/servicehub/manage-services.md

 Any configurations for the Service version, such as implementations, plugins, and routes, will also be associated with the same runtime group.

-If a Service has multiple Service versions, each Service version can be associated with a different runtime group, or with the same runtime group.
+If a Service has multiple Service versions, each version can be associated with a different runtime group, or with the same runtime group.
-Through its versions, a Service can made be available in multiple environments, simply by assigning Service versions to a different runtime groups.
+Through its versions, a Service can made be available in multiple environments, simply by creating new Service versions in different runtime groups.

 A common use case for this is environment specialization.
-For example, if you have three runtime groups for `development`, `staging`, and `production`, you can manage which environment the Service is available in by assigning that group at creation time.
-So, you might create a v0 in `development`, then a v0.1 in `staging`, and a finally a v1 in `production`.
+For example, if you have three runtime groups for `development`, `staging`, and `production`, you can manage which environment the Service is available in by assigning a version to that group at creation time.
+You might have v1 running in `production`, and be actively working on v2 in `development`.
+Once it's ready to test, you'd create v2 in `staging` before finally creating v2 in `production` alongside v1.

 {:.note}
 > **Note:** You can't move a Service version from one runtime group to another.